Donate

 From the Margins to the Centre

-Began filming in May 2024, From the Margins to the Centre is a filmic documentation of racial discrimination against Black people in Saskatchewan.
+From the Margins to the Centre is a filmic documentation of racial discrimination against Black people in Saskatchewan.
 The project seeks true change—justice, equity, and diversity, and eventually, positively influence public policy to support marginalized communities within our province.

 photo credit: Kamisha Alexson